 But there are no shortcuts; it’s a lifetime achievement.
 Plus, it’s an ever-growing and changing achievement.
 No marriage can “arrive” at a point of being successful and just sail along as such.
 You must keep working at it.

 We have a great marriage.
 But we haven’t arrived!
 For as long as we both have breath, life will keep throwing challenges at us.
 And we must keep working through those challenges to get to any type of a successful place.
 And then there we go again; more challenges just keep piling on top of us!
 It can be exhausting!

-Concerning Successful marriages
+Concerning Successful Marriages

 “When you and your mate begin practicing any one of these things, you’ll be one of the couples who has a successful marriage.”

-I totally agree.
+We totally agree.
 It’s not that it takes a “special” couple to have a good marriage, but it definitely does take extra effort, made by both partners.

 Wonderful, Successful Marriages

-On this subject I’m also reminded of something that Bill and Lynn Hybels wrote in their book, Fit to be Tied, which gives added insight into a marriage that can be rated as “successful.”
+We’re also reminded of something that Bill and Lynn Hybels wrote in their book, Fit to be Tied, which gives added insight into a marriage that can be rated as “successful.”
 They wrote: